AON - Insurance FAQs

 22. When do I receive my Certificate of Currency?

-You will receive your Certificate of Currency by request to 4WD NSW/ACT.
+You will receive your Certificate of Currency automatically in July once issued by AON.